Your employee is not working

 Your employee is ill or incapacitated for work

 If your employee is ill, you are required to continue paying them their salary for a maximum of 1 month.
 This is called guaranteed income.
-If your employee’s illness is not work-related (e.g. it was not caused by an industrial accident and it is not an industrial disease), when they stop receiving their guaranteed income they will receive a benefit from the insurance agency they are registered with.
+If your employee’s illness is not work-related (e.g. it was not caused by an workplace accident and it is not an occupational illness), when they stop receiving their guaranteed income they will receive a benefit from the insurance agency they are registered with.

-As an employer, you are required to take out industrial accident insurance for your employee with a recognised Belgian insurance company.
+As an employer, you are required to take out occupational accident insurance for your employee with a recognised Belgian insurance company.

 Your employee’s responsibilities